 This is a continuation of the Girl’s Maple Dresser project.

-The ninth step in making this dresser is to stain and varnish the dresser.
+The tenth and final step in making this dresser is to assemble the dresser, drawers, and drawer faces.